subugoe/typo3-pazpar2/README.markdown

 ## Requirements
-To run the extension’s code, you need:
+To use this extension successfully you need:

 * TYPO3 ≥ 4.5.3
 * with Extbase/Fluid ≥ 1.3
-* the t3jquery extension injecting at least jQuery 1.6 into the pages (jQuery 1.7.0 is buggy and will not work well, use at least 1.7.1 if you need 1.7)
+* the t3jquery extension injecting at least jQuery 1.7.1 into the pages

 ### pazpar2
 For searches to work and results to be displayed correctly you need

 * pazpar2 ≥ 1.6.2
-* … running at or proxied to the path /pazpar2/search.pz2 on your server (see [Indexdata’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
+* … running at – or proxied to – the path /pazpar2/search.pz2 on your server (see [Index Data’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
 ** the implementation also supports displaying additional access information which is provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access)
 * See below for more details on the assumptions the extension makes regarding pazpar2’s search key and metadata normalisation setup.